Husband celebrates 67th wedding anniversary outside wife’s nursing home during coronavirus outbreak

 VERNON, Conn.
-(WTNH) — Bob and Nancy Shellard of Vernon, CT have been married 67 years.
+(WTNH) — Bob and Nancy Shellard, of Vernon, have been married 67 years.
 This year, with coronavirus spread concerns, the long-time couple had to celebrate in a unique way.

 Nancy is in a nursing home in Somers that has restricted visitors due to safety concerns over COVID-19 spread.
-According to the CDC, individuals over the age of 60 are most at-risk from the highly-contagious virus.
+According to the CDC, individuals over the age of 60 are most at risk from the highly-contagious virus.

 The Shellards’ 67th wedding anniversary was on Saturday, but instead of spending the momentous day apart, 90-year-old Bob celebrated outside the nursing home with a hand-made sign and balloons for Nancy.

-The sign read “I’ve loved you 67 years and still do.”
+The sign read, “I’ve loved you 67 years and still do.”

 Nancy waived from a second-floor window and blew Bob kisses.